oherik/TDA357-docker/README.md

 ## How to use
 The short version: place your SQL files in the `sql` folder, and run the command `make connect`. **Be warned**: if you run `make connect` and make some changes to the database, *all your changes will be lost!*.
 Any changes you want to save should be placed in an SQL file in the `sql` folder.
 See the slightly longer version below for an explanation.

+Currently, these bunch of hacks does not give any error indication when there is something wrong in your SQL code.
+The only indication that things are not working is that it does not connect with `psql` and simply sits there, waiting for all eternity.
+If that happens, press `Ctrl-C` and run `make error`.
+It will dump the error messages from the Postgres server -- any errors should be near the bottom of the dump.

 The slightly longer version:

 Place your SQL files in the `sql` folder, and make sure to name them in the order you want them to run.
 For example, `001-schema.sql` will run before `002-insert.sql`, which will run before `003-alter.sql`, etc.